Fuel supply: Visas won't solve petrol supply issues - retailers

 In recent days, some fuel deliveries have been affected, leading to lengthy queues at some petrol stations.

-On Saturday the government announced measures to give temporary visas to 5,000 lorry drivers and 5,500 poultry workers in a bid to limit disruption in the build up to Christmas.
+On Saturday the government announced measures to give temporary visas, lasting until Christmas Eve, to 5,000 lorry drivers and 5,500 poultry workers in a bid to limit disruption in the build up to Christmas.

 Other measures include sending nearly one million letters to drivers who hold an HGV licence - to encourage them back into the industry - as well as using Ministry of Defence examiners to increase testing capacity for those entering the industry.

-Brian Madderson, chairman of the PRA which represents more than 5,000 petrol stations, told BBC Radio 4's The World This Weekend that while there is plenty of fuel in the country "it is in the wrong place for the motorist".
+Brian Madderson, chairman of the PRA which represents more than 5,000 petrol stations, told BBC Radio 4's The World This Weekend that while there is plenty of fuel in the country "it is in the wrong place for the motorist" - in terminals and the refineries.

 He said: "Those measures introduced by the government this weekend are not ultra-short term.